Sports Coach Logo Sports Coach Training Principles Fitness Components

 Fluid Trainers sit atop the bike trainer heap

-Now that the problem of leakage is a thing of the past, the relative quiet of bike trainers and their ability to provide enough resistance to strain even the most muscular legs make them the best-selling type of trainer on the market today.
+Now that the problem of leakage is a thing of the past, bike trainers' relative quiet and ability to provide enough resistance to strain even the most muscular legs make them the best-selling type of trainer on the market today.

 Page Reference